CASE FILE #BLPD-2020-09-28-001

 OFFICIAL BRIEFING (FACT-BASED)

-Andrew Levi Hammond, born June 3, 1995, is an American serial killer convicted of three murders that occurred in Fresno, California, between September 28, 2020, and November 2, 2022.
-His victims include Fernando Gonzalez, 41, shot on September 28, 2020; Steven Rice, 47, shot on October 21, 2022, following an argument; and Brandon Munoz, 39, killed in a vacant house on November 2, 2022.
-Hammond was apprehended on November 8, 2022, and subsequently charged with the murders on January 6, 2023.
-His trial commenced on April 15, 2024, leading to a conviction on May 1, 2024, and a sentencing on June 27, 2024, to three consecutive life sentences without the possibility of parole, along with additional firearm enhancements.
+Andrew Levi Hammond, born June 3, 1995, is a convicted serial killer currently serving life imprisonment for the murders of three individuals in Fresno, California, between September 2020 and November 2022.
+The first victim, Fernando Gonzalez, 41, was shot on September 28, 2020, followed by Steven Rice, 47, who was killed on October 21, 2022, after an argument.
+Hammond's final victim, Brandon Munoz, 39, was murdered on November 2, 2022, in a vacant house.
+He was apprehended on November 8, 2022, and subsequently charged with all three murders on January 6, 2023.
+His trial commenced on April 15, 2024, culminating in a guilty verdict on May 1, 2024, and a sentencing of three consecutive life terms without the possibility of parole on June 27, 2024.
 Significant evidence included eyewitness testimonies and ballistic analysis linking Hammond to the crime scenes.

 COMMUNITY INTELLIGENCE (THEORY-BASED)